OPEN-NEXT/wp2.2_dev/README.md

 ## Install

+*This section assumes basic knowledge of Python and using a terminal session in a GNU/Linux operating system*.

 This project requires [Python](https://www.python.org/) 3.8 or later and setting up a Pyenv virtual environment is optional but recommended.
 Detailed dependencies are listed in the standard [`requirements.txt`](./requirements.txt):

 * `dash>=1.16.0`